industrial-edge/common-databus-payload-format/docs/custom-connector/CustomConnector.md

 ## Build application

 - Download the source code to your engineering VM
+- Navigate to the *src* folder and rename the example Dockerfile (Dockerfile.example) to 'Dockerfile'
 - Open a console in the source code folder where the docker-compose.yml file is located
 - Use command `docker-compose build` to create the docker image
 - This docker image can now be used to build you app with the Industrial Edge App Publisher